 Vitamin B1 (Thiamin) is necessary for the proper functioning of the muscles, nervous system and heart.
 Thiamin deficiency has been known to cause insomnia, fatigue, depression, constipation, irritability, heart problems and stomach problems.
 Thiamin is abundant in organ meats, soybeans, egg yolks, poultry, broccoli, and asparagus.

-Vitamin B2 (Riboflavin) works with other B vitamin to produce red blood cells and help generate energy from carbohydrates.
+Vitamin B2 (Riboflavin) works with other B vitamins to produce red blood cells and help generate energy from carbohydrates.
 Vitamin B2 has antioxidant properties by assisting the breakdown of homocysteine.
 Homocysteine is a compound known for inflammation and linked to heart disease and blood vessel disease.
-Although deficiency is rare, signs and symptoms of riboflavin deficiency includes: cracks at the corners of the mouth (angular cheilitis), cracked lips, dry skin, inflammation of the lining of the mouth and tongue, mouth ulcers, and iron-deficiency anemia.
-Riboflavin is found in eggs, organ meats, milk, mushrooms, spinach and other green vegetables.
+Although deficiency is rare, signs and symptoms of riboflavin deficiency include: cracks at the corners of the mouth (angular cheilitis), cracked lips, dry skin, inflammation of the lining of the mouth and tongue, mouth ulcers, and iron-deficiency anemia.
+Riboflavin is found in eggs, organ meats, milk, mushrooms, spinach, and other green vegetables.

 Vitamin B5 (Pantothenic acid) is responsible for the production of coenzyme A that is associated with the metabolism of fats and carbohydrates as energy sources.
 Pantothenic acid is found in organ meats, egg yolk, and broccoli, fish, shellfish, chicken, milk, yogurt, mushrooms, and avocado.
 Deficiencies are rare, but pantothenic acid deficiency may result in fatigue, insomnia, depression, irritability, vomiting, abdominal and leg muscle cramps.